upright ornate divider

 That’s why I've made three resources for Court creation: a Google workbook and Google Doc to record as many details as you'd like, and a generator file you can use at RPGChartMaker to whip up freeholds with the press of a button.
 If you use either of these tools, I'd love to hear how they worked for you or any problems you encountered; I'm always open to constructive feedback and happy to fix any errors.

-I've chosen key aspects from the Google worksheets and made one random generator .json file that you can load and use at the RPGChartMaker website.
-It will randomly roll in each category you choose to include and whip up the basics for a Court.
+Download my random generator and use at RPGChartMaker.
 This can be a great tool to use when you have to come up with a Court in the middle of a game session.
 You can use the worksheets to record and organize the info, and fill in other aspects later.
+You can learn more tips and tricks here and see a sample below:

 The entire workbook can be downloaded in Google Sheets (save a copy to your Google Drive or download it from the File menu).
 This is also a handy way to record the results you get from my RPG ChartMaker generators.